 Data center noise poses an increasing problem across the world as more and more are built to provide the digital services we all use.
 In addition, there are similar issues with crypto mining noise control.
 The 2 major noise sources on these types of site are the cooling systems (banks of fans on chillers) and standby generators.
 Whilst the latter are run to order for testing and are not usually much of a noise problem (as long as the low-frequency exhaust noise is properly attenuated), the former run 24/7.

-Conventional noise control techniques such as acoustic louvres and barriers reduce cooling efficiency and increase running costs.
+Conventional noise reduction techniques such as acoustic louvres and barriers reduce cooling efficiency and increase running costs.
 Moreover, they cannot solve the very common low-frequency data center hum complaint problems experienced by many sites.

 However, there are innovative new low-cost techniques that not only cut noise, but also improve cooling efficiency thus making many noise control projects self-financing.
 As they also kill the low-frequency tones (hum), they represent a seriously disruptive noise control technology that is often worth implementing for the efficiency gains alone, even if there is no noise issue.